 Good theatre doesn’t need famous actors.

-Which is why Dean Street’s Soho Theatre isn’t focussed on just getting in the big names, but on nurturing some of the most exciting up-and-coming writers, comedians and performers in the country.
+Which is why Dean Street’s Soho Theatre isn’t focused on just getting in the big names, but on nurturing some of the most exciting up-and-coming writers, comedians and performers in the country… which makes it an exciting place to check out new talent.

 That results in an eclectic mix of over 2,000 shows a year from a diverse range of voices, from transfers of sell-out Edinburgh Fringe shows to world premieres of new writing and comedians testing out never-seen-before material.
 Thanks to their keen eye for diamonds in the rough, that doesn’t mean you’ll be taking a gamble on what you’re seeing, though – they gave Phoebe Waller-Bridge her acting and writing debut, and that’s worked out rather well.